utsaslab/crashmonkey/README.md

 To run your own CrashMonkey, use: `./c_harness <flags> <user defined workload>`

+A full listing of flags for CrashMonkey can be found in `code/haress/c_harness.c`

 ### Contribution guidelines ###

 * Contributed code should follow [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html) (the current code loosely follows that already).